Jesús Tinoco: Chicago Cubs

 On July 16, 2024, Tinoco was traded to the Chicago Cubs in exchange for cash considerations.
 The Cubs purchased his contract on July 19, adding him to their major league roster.
 Tinoco made two scoreless appearances for Chicago before he was designated for assignment on July 27.

-Miami Marlins
+Miami Marlins (second stint)

 On July 30, 2024, Tinoco was claimed off waivers by the Miami Marlins.
 In 21 appearances down the stretch, he logged a 1-0 record and 2.03 ERA with 30 strikeouts and three saves across 26 2/3 innings pitched.

 In 20 appearances to begin the 2025 season, Tinoco posted a 5.12 ERA with four saves and 10 strikeouts.
 On June 6, 2025, Tinoco was placed on the injured list with a right forearm strain.
 He was transferred to the 60-day injured list on July 16.
 On August 22, it was announced that Tinoco would require flexor tendon surgery, ruling him out for the remainder of the season, as well as the majority of the 2026 season.
 On November 5, Tinoco was removed from the 40-man roster and sent outright to Jacksonville.
 He elected free agency the following day.

+On January 5, 2026, Tinoco re-signed with the Marlins organization on a minor league contract.
+On March 25, he was placed on the full-season injured list officially ending his season without appearing in a game.